YustusKevyn/rollup-plugin-awesome-typescript/readme.md

 - A relative or absolute path pointing to a package or an entry file
 - The name of a local dependency

-### `declarations`

-Type: `string` | `boolean`

-Specifies if and where to output declaration files.
-Can be one of the following:

-- A directory name, relative or absolute path to enable the output at the specified location (ignoring all options in the TSConfig)
-- `true` to enable the output using `"declarationDir"` of the TSConfig as the location
-- `false` to explicitly disable the output of declaration files

-If undefined, the options in the TSConfig and are used as is.

-### `buildInfo`

-Type: `string` | `boolean`

-Specifies if and where to store incremental compilation information.
-Can be one of the following:

-- A directory name, relative or absolute path to enable the output at the specified location (ignoring all options in the TSConfig)
-- `true` to enable the output using `"tsBuildInfoFile"` in the TSConfig as the location
-- `false` to explicitly disable the output of declaration files

-If undefined, the options in the TSConfig and are used as is.

 ## TSConfig